Learn How To Become Frugal.

 Learn How To Be Frugal

 You can’t do a complete lifestyle change, and living frugally is a new lifestyle, without taking a bit of time to re-center your mind.
-To help, think of why you want to save money, how saving money will help your family, what a great example you’ll be to your kids, where you see yourself in 5 years and so on.
+To help, think of why you want to save money, how living a frugal lifestyle will help your family, what a great example you’ll be to your kids, maybe you want to stay home with your kids, or retire early, and so on.
 You’ll need to draw on those thoughts when frugality really becomes hard for you.
+It takes time to phase out expenses and you don’t want your family to rebel and feel resentful.
+So a gradually move into frugal living would be less stressful for all.

 Read your favorite frugal living and money saving blogs.
 Here’s my list of some of my favorite frugal living sites.
 Read books that will inspire you like the Millionaire Next Door or Miserly Moms: Living Well On Less In A Tough Economy.
 Join Facebook Groups like Dave Ramsey-Budgeting or The Non-Consumer Advocate so you can connect with like minded people.
+There are tons of podcasts that you can listen to as well.
+Listen to the Dave Ramsey show and get inspired by the success stories!
 The more you immerse yourself in frugality, the more inspired you’ll be to live a frugal lifestyle.
 Also, you’ll start to notice when you’re facing an opportunity to save versus spend.

 The biggest thing to remember though is that what you’re facing isn’t an insurmountable mountain.
 It’s just something that you’re new to and something that you must learn about, but you can absolutely do it.
 Hundreds of thousands of people do it all the time and you can too.
-When you’re discouraged or frustrated, step back from it all, take a nice hot bubble bath, go for a hike or do whatever you like to do and just relax.
+When you’re discouraged or frustrated, step back from it all, take a nice hot bubble bath, go for a hike, splurge on a little treat or do whatever you like to do and just relax.
 Then start again.

 For the newly frugal, it’s easy to become overwhelmed, but if you allow yourself time to learn, time to dream and time to plan, you’ll be picking up frugal habits left and right before you know it!